norvig/paip-lisp/docs/chapter14.md

 A predicate calculus representation assumes a universe of individuals, with relations and functions on those individuals, and sentences formed by combining relations with the logical connectives `and`, `or`, and `not`.
 Philosophers and psychologists will argue the question of how appropriate predicate calculus is as a model of human thought, but one point stands clear: predicate calculus is sufficient to represent anything that can be represented in a digital computer.
-This is easy to show: assuming the computer's memory has *n* bits, and the equation *bi* = 1 means that bit *i* is on, then the entire state of the computer is represented by a conjunction such as:
+This is easy to show: assuming the computer's memory has *n* bits, and the equation *b<sub>i</sub>* = 1 means that bit *i* is on, then the entire state of the computer is represented by a conjunction such as:

 <img src="images/chapter14/si1_e.svg"
 onerror="this.src='images/chapter14/si1_e.png'; this.onerror=null;"